 Since the launch of the UN Women/UN Global Compact Women's Empowerment Principles (WEPs) in 2010, many businesses have publicly declared their support for gender equality by signing the associated CEO Statement of Support.
 In doing so, businesses have demonstrated growing recognition of the business case for empowering and advancing women - as data increasingly confirms the link between gender equality and improved financial performance.

-Principle 7 of the WEPs calls for companies to report on process and underscores that accountability and transparency go hand-in-hand: Committed businesses have explicitly stated their intention to measure and publicly report on their progress towards gender equality in their workplace, marketplace and community.
-Business leaders and stakeholders agree that while not everything of value can be counted, it is difficult to manage what you do not measure.
+Principle 7 of the WEPs calls for companies to report on progress and underscores that accountability and transparency go hand-in-hand: Committed businesses have explicitly stated their intention to measure and publicly report on their progress towards gender equality in their workplace, marketplace and community.
+Business leaders and stakeholders agree that while not everything of value can be counted, it is difficult to manage what is not measured.

 This guidance document sets out the benefits of measuring and reporting on progress and how businesses can go about it.
-Responding to requests from businesses that have signed the CEO Statement of Support and others, the UN Women and UN Global Compact partnership has produced this gender-specific guidance called The Women's Empowerment Principles: Reporting on Progress that:
+Responding to requests from businesses that have signed the CEO Statement of Support and others, the UN Women and UN Global Compact partnership has produced this gender-specific guidance that:

-- Offers practical advice on approaching each of the Principles, suggesting performance indicators and specific examples of disclosures, - Provides general reporting information and aligns with GRI, and - Can be integrated into a business' UN Global compact Communication on Progress (COP).
+- Offers practical advice on approaching each of the Principles, suggesting performance indicators and specific examples of disclosures, - Provides general reporting information and aligns with GRI, and - Can be integrated into a business' UN Global Compact Communication on Progress (COP).